qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ssh-copy-id -i ~/.ssh/os-config-key-rsa user@host
 ```

-*Notes:* SSH is used by ansible to configure nodes in the cluster.
-Each node must be reachable from the ansible configuration node.
-Setup an ssh key for a common user so one can configure all nodes in the inventory.
-The preferred way is to create an ssh key without a password.
+*Notes:* The preferred way is to create an ssh key without a password.
 If you add a password to your ssh key you must use an ssh-agent on the ansible machine.
-The ssh-agent will cache the password and encrypt it.

 We will now copy this ssh id to all nodes in the cluster so the authorized_keys will be configured and setup for ssh on each node.
 It is important to note that the **ssh user must have sudo rights** on each node, for the ansible scripts will install items that require sudo privileges.
 You can use the ssh-copy-id tool to handle setting up the authorized_keys, ... etc on the target machine.

 If the **keys are password protected** then make sure the ssh-agent is running on the ansible machine and then add the key.